 Does President Obama Transform US Foreign Policy?

-In the last few weeks, much of attentions were focused on President Obama's and especially his policy toward , and the .
+In the last few weeks, much of attentions were focused on President Obama’s foreign policy and especially his policy toward Asia, South America and the Middle East.
 The debate reached its peak shortly after Jeffrey Goldberg published his article “The Obama Doctrine,” in The Atlantic Magazine.
-Moreover, the debate heated up further during Obama's recent official state visit to Cuba and Argentina.
+Moreover, the debate heated up further during Obama’s recent official state visit to Cuba and Argentina.

 No doubt, Obama’s foreign policy is extremely compelling to everyone who is interested in U.S. foreign affairs.
 In this sense, some observers are claiming to be perplexed and even confused about Obama’s foreign policy.
 They are not able to pinpoint exactly the idea and practice of Obama’s foreign policy.
 Other observers, specially the opponents, have intense criticism to Obama’s foreign policy.
 They paint President Obama as being weak, hesitant and passive.
 They even accuse him of not being able to use America’s strong military power to influence U.S. global agenda.
 Some even claim that Obama’s foreign policy leads to “a U.S. retreat from the world scene and to an abandon of its global allies”.